coreprocess/babel-plugin-js-logger/readme.md

 This is what I do in my projects:

-1) `main.js` - Import your `logger-init.js` at the very first in your main entry point:
+1) `main.js`: Import your `logger-init.js` at the very first in your main entry point.

 ```js
 import './logger-init.js';